nicofirst1/MotionBot/README.md

 - [X] detect movement direction (right,left) (position of areas)
 - [X] detect movement direction (incoming, outcoming) (sum of areas)
 - [ ] detect multiple faces

+### Face Recognizer
+- [X] Save faces into corresponding dirs
+- [ ] Train model for every face
+- [ ] Save the model inside the corrisponding dir
+- [ ] Retrain model when there are 10 more images in the dir
 - [ ] Classify person

 ### Optimization